 But in addition, you must know how to prevent them from happening.

 In short, a weld defect is any flaw or imperfection that compromises the intended use of a weldment.
 These are classified according to ISO 6520.

 This also implies a flaw or imperfection may not compromise the weld, and a weld is said to have a discontinuity when this occurs.
 So, a weld can have a discontinuity and not be considered defective.
 These acceptable limits are specified in ISO 5817 and ISO 10042.

 However, if enough discontinuities exist (i.e., they exceed a limit as defined in an applicable code or specification), then the discontinuities become classified as defects, and the weld is rejected.

-A weld needs to be strong enough for the intended purpose at the most basic level, and many defects can weaken a joint.
+A weld must be strong enough for the intended purpose at the most basic level, and many defects can weaken a joint.
 But in some cases, your weld must be aesthetically pleasing, too.
 So, most defects either weaken a weld or make it look ragged and unpresentable.

 We all want to avoid having our welds fail or be rejected.
 So, you need to know the types of defects that can occur and how to avoid them.

 There are many types of welding defects, but in general, the most common weld defects are:

 - Poor penetration

 Irregular welds include too wide or too narrow, those with an excessively convex or concave surface, and those with coarse, irregular ripples.
 These characteristics may be caused by poor torch manipulation, a speed of travel that is too slow, current that is too high or low, improper arc voltage, improper stick out, or improper shielding gas.